Timeline

 1910 |

-All Saints Church in Lime Walk opened, and New Headington village and the houses built on the former Highfield Farm became a separate parish from St Andrew’s, known as Highfield |
+All Saints Church in Lime Walk opened, and New Headington village plus the newer houses built on the former Highfield Farm became a separate parish from St Andrew’s, known as Highfield |

 |